p4lsec/alert-yeeter/README.md

 Note: It's important to cd into the script directory, since the script searches through the directory you specify for .ini files.

+Also, there is a bit of configuration required to send emails.
+You will need to configure a gmail account to allow Python to send emails.
+[This site](https://stackabuse.com/how-to-send-emails-with-gmail-using-python/) has a good tutorial under the "Authenticating with Gmail" header.

 ## Setup